dword-design/sebastianlandwehr.com/content/posts/generating-beautiful-flowchart-diagrams-with-mermaid-and-vue-nuxt.md

 }
 ```

 And there we go.
-The rest works like with plain Vue!
+The rest works like above!

 ## Conclusion

-In this article we had a look at diagram generation in Vue apps.
+In this article we had a look at diagram generation in Vue and Nuxt apps.
 I hope you liked it and it's of some use for you!

 You help me know if people like the packages by leaving a GitHub star at [vue-mermaid-string](https://github.com/dword-design/vue-mermaid-string) and/or [nuxt-mermaid-string](https://github.com/dword-design/vue-mermaid-string) 🌟.